sap-tutorials/Tutorials/tutorials/cp-starter-isuite-onboard-subscribe/cp-starter-isuite-onboard-subscribe.md

 1. After giving authorization to a user, go to the **Integration Suite Launchpad** application and choose **Manage Capabilities** tile.
     !![Link text e.g., Destination screen](1.6.1VerifyActivatedCapab.png)

-2. Click on the URLs of all the activated capabilities and verify if you can successfully access it.
+2. Click the URLs of all the activated capabilities and verify if you can successfully access it.
     !![Verify](6.1Verifycapabilities.png)

 [DONE]